Game-changing cloud computing trends to drive business

-The year 2020 is set to become “the year of the future" due to the active development of artificial intelligence, the Internet of Things (IoT), and cloud technologies.
+The year 2020 has become “the year of the future" due to the active development of artificial intelligence, the Internet of Things (IoT), and cloud technologies.
 Over the past five years, cloud computing has become one of the fastest-growing areas in the IT market.
 Total spending on public cloud services is projected to grow by 33.9% over the next five years.

 Clearly, businesses must adapt to and adopt these new technologies, if they want to remain viable and profitable over this year.
 While cloud computing services have taken hold in nearly every industry, it can be difficult to to navigate all of the different cloud computing service delivery models.
 We at Evrone have carried out a research concerning the future of cloud computing architecture.
 We would like to share the findings with you, and help you determine which options are right for your business.

 The hybrid cloud is a modern IT infrastructure, utilizing a combination of both private and public cloud infrastructures.
 They remain separate entities, but are tied together by technology that supports data and application portability.
 Using a hybrid cloud helps to minimize scaling expenses, while also ensuring the security of confidential enterprise data.